-For this paper, each student should interview an older family member to explore your family's ethnic background.
+For this paper, each student should interview an older family member or someone who is able to help you explore your family's racial, ethnic, and cultural background.
 The student should ask their family member to tell them about their family history.
 Where do you come from?
 What are your family values?
 How does your family negotiate identity within multiple cultures?
 Do you often interact with members of other cultural groups?
 What are your family's biases about other cultural groups?
 Either tape record the interview or take detailed notes.

-Once the interview is completed write an 8 to 10 pages, double spaced paper with 1 inch margins and 12-point font.
+Once the interview is completed write an 8 to 10 pages, double spaced paper with 1-inch margins and 12-point font.
 Title page, abstract, and references are not included in the required page count.
 Cite the literature you draw from using APA style (use a minimum of 5 citations).
 Each page must be fully covered.
 In order to protect confidentiality, use codenames for yourself and your family members.
 The paper structure is outlined below.
 Use this outline in your paper: